DuckDuckGo hit a milestone in January 2021 when it reached 100 million searches per day for the first time.

 You will need to get into some pretty deep keyword research to truly understand your visitors coming from DuckDuckGo.

-Tools, such as Seed Keywords, Answer The Public, and Demographics Pro, can all give you some good insight into how people are searching for your products or services.
+Tools such as Seed Keywords, SpyFu, SEMRush, and SE Ranking can all help you understand how people are searching for your products or services.

-For more tips, check out my article: A Deep Keyword Research Process That Will Attract More Customers.
+For more tips, check out: A Deep Keyword Research Process That Will Attract More Customers.

 For example, review your XML sitemaps.
 Make sure they are accurate and error-free and submit them to Bing Webmaster Tools (credit to Micah Albert on this tip).